MANAGEMT 7087NA - Managing Contemporary Organisations

 In the good times the business press praises top business people as charismatic, decisive, and transformational and in the bad times (i.e. now!) as greedy, incompetent and overpaid.
 And each year there are new books in the airport bookstalls giving advice on how to be a great leader and/or manager.
 In this session we examine leadership and management and try and discover some of the simpler ‘truth’.

-Companies need to keep an eye on their bosses for signs of destructive behaviour.
-The Economist Nov.
-30 2013
+Going off the rails Companies need to keep an eye on their bosses for signs of destructive behaviour.
+The Economist (30 Nov.
+2013)

 Sutton, B. (2010) Good bosses tune in.
 McKinsey Quarterly, (August): 2-10.